Renormalization in Lorenz maps -- completely invariant sets and periodic orbits: Results related to Theorem

 Let us also highlight the fact that by Corollary~\ref{cor:TransInv} this map does not have any proper completely invariant and closed subset. \end{rem}

 \begin{rem} Theorem~\ref{thm:A}\eqref{thm:A:1} holds when $E\subset(0,c)\cup(c,1)$ since in this case we may view $E$ as an invariant set for $\hat{f}$, see Remark~\ref{rem:cominv}. \end{rem}

 Lack of transitivity can be connected in Lorenz maps with so-called primary $n(k)$-cycles (see \cite{Glen}).
-A periodic orbit $\{z_j=f^j(z_0) : j\in\{0,\ldots, n-1\}\}$ of period~$n$ of an expanding Lorenz map $f$ is an \textit{$n(k)$-cycle} if its points satisfy

-if additionally \begin{enumerate} \item $f(z_j)=z_{j+k (\text{mod }n)}$ for all $j=0,1,\ldots,n-1$; \item the integers $k$ and $n$ are coprime; \item $z_{k-1}\leq f(0)$ and $f(1)\leq z_k$ \end{enumerate} then the $n(k)$-cycle is \textit{primary}.
+A sequence $\{z_j : j\in\{0,\ldots, n-1\}\}$ is an \textit{$n(k)$-cycle} if its points satisfy: \begin{enumerate} \item $z_0 < z_1 <\dots < z_{n-k-1} < c < z_{n-k}<\dots <z_{n-1}$; \item $f(z_j)=z_{j+k (\text{mod }n)}$ for all $j=0,1,\ldots,n-1$; \item the integers $k$ and $n$ are coprime. \end{enumerate} If additionally \begin{enumerate} \item $z_{k-1}\leq f(0)$ and $f(1)\leq z_k$ \end{enumerate} then the $n(k)$-cycle is \textit{primary}.
+Note that any $n(k)$-cycle is by definition an $n$-periodic orbit.
 One of the main result of \cite{OPR} (cf. \cite{Glen}) states that expanding Lorenz map $f$ with primary $n(k)$-cycle is not transitive provided that $f(0)\neq z_{k-1}$ or $f(1)\neq z_{k}$.
 This gives a chance that results of Theorem~\ref{thm:A}\eqref{thm:A:2} may hold at least partially.
 Appropriate result is stated below.
 Let us also stress the fact, that even if $F_g$ is proper subset of $[0,1]$ it may happen that $R_{J_g}f\neq g$ because we cannot exclude the situation that a few different renormalizations define the same set $F_g$ (e.g. see Example~\ref{ex:3} below).
 In that sense, situation provided by Theorem~\ref{thm:cycle} is special.

 \begin{thm} Let $f$ be an expanding Lorenz map with a primary $n(k)$-cycle

 Then the following conditions hold: \begin{enumerate} \item the following $g\colon [u,v]\to[u,v]$ provided below is a well defined expanding Lorenz map which additionally is a renormalization of $f$: